taskforceheadbanger/Arma3-Server-Administration/README.md

 The first thing you should learn how to do to make life as a server admin easier is develop the knowledge on how to use Mission File Layers in the Editor and Compositions.
 You will not need to repeat things over and over when making missions if you can do this.
 To get you started, you may take some of mine which are precious. <https://github.com/diveyez/DEVGRU/tree/master/stuff/DEVGRU_Compositions>

+The second thing you should do as a server admin is make your server and its players into its own faction so you can use it as a part of the editor, and Zeus.
+This saves SO MUCH TIME. <a href="scripts/orbat-building">__ORBAT-Creator-Setup__</a>

 As of right now, my scripts are too massive for this setup.
 I have one suggestion and a bit of script with it.